 Delivery Truck Driver Fatigue

-Many truck accidents and delivery truck crashes can be linked to the truck driver’s fatigue at the time of the wreck.
-Drivers of big rigs, semi-trucks, and other large-scale delivery or freight vehicles often work long hours, sometimes more than 12 hours a day.
-It is only natural for exhaustion to start to set in, which will reduce the truck driver’s ability to safely operate their vehicle.
+Many truck accidents and delivery truck crashes can be linked to the truck driver’s fatigue during the wreck.
+Drivers of big rigs, semi-trucks, and other large-scale delivery or freight vehicles often work long hours, sometimes more than 12 hours daily.
+It is only natural for exhaustion to start to set in, reducing the truck driver’s ability to operate their vehicle safely.

 Delivery truck drivers who are exhausted will experience the following symptoms and more: